wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 Latest News
 ------

 (Jul.
 2026) I organized and ran the DGIST Crypto Summer Camp during the first week of July!
 Members of [PAC Lab@DGIST](https://sites.google.com/view/pacl/home) helped A LOT.
 Changmin, Minki, Seongkwang, Yeongmin, and Jincheol gave lectures, and students from DGIST, KAIST, and Korea University actively participated.
 Thank you all so much!
-I plan to recur the event annually and make it more public and accessible (this time it was invitation-only and in Korean).
+I plan to hold the event annually and make it more public and accessible (this time it was invitation-only and in Korean).
 I hope we can meet enthusiastic students again next year.

 (May 2026) Our paper on anamorphic encryption was accepted at **CRYPTO 2026**!